Swansea University: Foundations

 Saunders Lewis, the well-known Welsh language writer and activist, became a member of staff in 1922 although he ran up against controversy in 1936/37 for trying to set fire to a Royal Air Force bombing school on the Llŷn Peninsula.
 He was tried at the Old Bailey and sent to prison for nine months.

 When Singleton Abbey and its surrounding land was handed to the college in 1923, arts subjects were moved there from the college's temporary site in Mount Pleasant.
 Student numbers remained relatively small until the Second World War.

 Swansea acquired departments of philosophy in 1925, German in 1931, economics in 1937, social policy in 1947, political theory and government in 1954 – the same year that a civil engineering and a geography department were added.
 In 1961 Swansea became a centre for Russian and East European studies, while Italian and Spanish joined the Department of French.

-There were many notable staff members at the university in the period, including the long-serving female professor of botany, Florence Mockeridge.
+There were many notable staff members at the university in the period, including the long-serving female professor of botany, Florence Mock ridge.
 Another was Glanmor Williams (history) who retired in 1982.
-Other well-known staff members were the author of novels such as Lucky Jim and That Uncertain Feeling, Kingsley Amis, who lectured in English in the 1950s and early 1960s; Rush Rhees, an expert on Wittgensteinian philosophy, who was a member of staff from 1940 to 1966; and Kenneth O. Morgan (now Lord Morgan of Aberdyfi) who was a junior history lecturer from 1958 to 1966.
+Other well-known staff members were the author of novels such as Lucky Jim and That Uncertain Feeling, Kingsley Amis, who lectured in English in the 1950s and early 1960s; Rush Rhees, who was a member of staff from 1940 to 1966, an expert on philosophy of Ludwig Wittgenstein; and Kenneth O. Morgan (now Lord Morgan of Aberdyfi) who was a junior history lecturer from 1958 to 1966.

 Post-war campus development

-In 1947, John Fulton, the university principal, had designs on creating the UK's first contained university campus.
+In 1947, John Fulton, the university principal, had designs on creating the UK's first self-contained university campus.
 Located in the vast expanse of Singleton Park, the university only had 2 permanent buildings; Singleton Abbey and the library.

 The 1960s saw the university embark on a large campus development programme, aiming to fulfill Fulton's plan of becoming a self-contained community within the city.
 Along with new halls of residence, a Maths and Science Tower was built, with College House – later renamed Fulton House.